aaaronvaz/aaaronvaz/README.md

 # Welcome to my Github
 Today I share about myself.
 ___
+## MY NAME
+My name Aaron, but people at college call me Aidan idk why.
+You can choose what you want to call me.

 ## MY FOTU
-My name Aaron Vaz and I look like this:<br>
+I look like this:<br>
 ![Aidan1](fotu1.jpg)<br>
 Then I become little big and look like this<br>
 ![Aidan2](fotu2.jpg)<br>